Read a history of the legendary Le Mans 24 Hour race event, and buy tickets for the iconic annual race held in France every June.

 The Le Mans 24 Hours is one of the most legendary races in the world of motorsport.
-The ultimate test of endurance and skill by the best drivers on the planet.
+It’s the ultimate test of endurance and skill demotivated by the best drivers on the planet.

-Taking place through the streets quaint village streets of Le Mans, it’s a historic race that dates back almost 100 years.
-Its reputation precedes it, with motorsport fans making the pilgrimage for the day-long race.
+Taking place through the quaint streets of Le Mans, it’s a historic race that dates back almost 100 years.
+Its reputation precedes it, with motorsport fans making the pilgrimage each year to the small northwestern French city to witness the day-long race.

-And while the racing on track is unique, away from the circuit, fans camp and enjoy the traditional festivities which have expanded over the years, but has always been an important part of the experience.
+And while the race is the main attraction, away from the circuit, fans camp and enjoy traditional festivities which have expanded over the years but have always been an important part of the whole experience.

-To understand Le Mans, we take a look at some key events from the history of the race and how it became the racing spectacle it is today.
+To fully understand the legacy of the Le Mans, let’s take a look at some key events from the history of the race and discover how it became the racing spectacle it is today.

 1923: The first day-long race